 winningBid.setConstraint((d: Double) => 20 – d)

 This example shows some new Scala features.
 First, we have a class definition (the Firm class).
 A class creates a type that can be instantiated to create instances.
-The Firm class two fields, efficient and bid.
+The Firm class has two fields, efficient and bid.
 Note that bid makes use of continuous.Uniform.
 This is the continuous uniform element defined in the library.atomic.continuous package, but we did not import the members of this package, only the members of the library.atomic package.
 The reason we did things this way is that later in the example, we use the discrete uniform, and we want to be explicit about which uniform element we mean at each point.

 Once we have defined the Firm class, we create an array named firms consisting of 20 instances of Firm.
-Array.fill(20)(new Firm) creates an array filled with the result of 20 different invocations of new Firm, each of which creates a separate instance of Firm.
+Array.fill(20)(new Firm) creates an array filled with the result of 20 different invocations of new Firm, each of which creates a separate instance of Firm (and separate Figaro elements in each class).
 We then define the winner to be one of the firms, chosen uniformly.
 Note the notation firms:_*.
 The element discrete.Uniform takes as arguments an explicit sequence of values of variable length, for example, discrete.Uniform(1,2,5) or discrete.Uniform(“x”).
 Since firms is a single field representing an array, we must convert it into a sequence of arguments, which is accomplished using the :_* notation.
 The field winner represents an Element[Firm]; it is intended to mean the winning bidder, although so far we have done nothing to relate the winner to its bid.

 The next line is interesting.
 It allows us to identify the bid of the winning bidder as an element with a name, even though we don’t know who the winner is.
 We can do this because even though we don’t know who the winner is, we can refer to the winner field, and because the value of winner, whatever it is, is a Firm that has a bid field, which is an element that can be referred to.
 It is important to realize that this Chain does not create a new element but rather refers to the element f.bid that was created previously.